Association Between Biomarkers and Kidney Function Decline in Pulmonary Hypertension

 • Inpatients aged ≥18 years

-• undergoing right heart catheterization (RHC)
+• Undergoing right heart catheterization (RHC)

 Exclusion Criteria:

-• active tumor disease
+• Active tumor disease requiring targeted therapy

-• CKD with eGFR <20 ml/min/1.73 m2
+• Chronic kidney disease with eGFR <20 ml/min/1.73 m2

 • non-kidney failure requiring extracorporeal or peritoneal ultrafiltration for diuretic-resistant volume overload